CarolinaPB/gbs-genetic-fitness/README.md

 - Bcftools - get stats from vcf
 - Plink - calculate distance matrix, IBD, homozygosity

+#### If you want to skip the scaffolding step do this:
+1. Add your genome to the `refgenome` directory and name it as <prefix>.fa (it's important to have the .fa extension).
+2. Index with bwa by running the `index_genome.sh` script in the `scripts` directory from the main directory as `./scripts/index_genome.sh`
+You will get two files with assembly stats, but both will have the same information.

 # REPLACE WORKFLOW
 | ![DAG](https://github.com/CarolinaPB/population-mapping/blob/wur/workflow.png) |
 |:--:|